in28minutes/spring-unit-testing-with-junit-and-mockito/readme.md

 - Step 02: Writing Unit Test for a Simple Business Service
 - Step 03: Setting up a Business Service to call a Data Service
 - Step 04: Writing your first unit test with Stub
+  - Exercise - Update Tests 2 & 3
 - Step 05: Exercise Solution - Updating Tests 2 & 3 to use Stubs - Problem with Stubs.
 - Step 06: Writing Unit Tests with Mocking using Mockito
+  - Exercise - Updating Tests 2 & 3 to use Mockito
 - Step 07: Exercise Solution - Updating Tests 2 & 3 to use Mockito
 - Step 08: More Refactoring - @Mock, @InjectMocks and @RunWith(MockitoJUnitRunner.class)
 - Step 09: Mockito Tips - Multiple Return Values and Specific Argument Matchers